ubc-library-rc/rdm/content/03_create_readme.md

 <p style="margin-bottom: 20px"></p>

-## Stylistic Considerations of a README
+## Stylistic considerations for a README file

 How you write your README is as important as the information you include.
 You should be as clear as possible.